trybeans/beans-woocommerce/readme.txt

 == Description ==

-Beans is an automated rewards program that gets your customers to come back your store and buy from you more often.
+Beans is an automated loyalty and rewards program that gets your customers to come back your store and buy from you more often.
 Beans helps you increase brand loyalty and repeat purchases from existing customers.

 - 20+ ways to reward your customers
 - Create exclusive time based promotions for loyal customers